 - something to cover drainage holes (e.g., newspaper, coffee filters).

 Step 1: Gently remove the plant from its container.
 Be super careful when handling the roots.
-Hold the plant by its base and lightly pull while tapping the container.
+Hold the plant by its base and lightly pull it while tapping the container.

 Step 3: Plug up the drainage holes to avoid spills.
 Place some of your new mix at the bottom of the pot.
 Put your succulent in the center of its new home.
 Carefully add succulent mix around the roots until the pot is filled up.
 Don’t pack in too much soil—or else your succulent won’t be able to breathe!
 And make sure there’s some space between the soil and the top of the container.

-Step 4: Give your green friend a couple of days to settle into its new soil.
+Step 4: After repotting, Give your green friend a couple of days to settle into its new soil.
 After a few days, you can lightly water your plant—be careful about overwatering, since this is a sensitive period for your succulent!

 If your succulent is suffering from rot and you want to save it, or if you simply want to propagate your plant, then you can repot cuttings.
 Just follow these easy steps.